wqking/metapp/doc/interfaces/metaaccessible.md

 constness as the `instance`.
 For example, if `instance` is a const object, or pointer to const object, the returned Variant is a referent to const value.
 The same for `volatile` and `const volatile`.
 For Accessor, `instance` is passed to the accessor.
 The returned Variant is the value get from the accessor.
+`instance` can be value, reference, pointer, `std::shared_ptr`, `std::unique_ptr`, etc.

+For implementor: we may get the actual pointer from `instance` by using `metapp::getPointer`, get the pointed type by using `metapp::getPointedType`.
+See the document for `utility.h` for more details.

+For implementor: the returned Variant should be reference whenever possible to reduce performance and memory cost.

 <a id="a4_5"></a>
 #### set